redcross/smoke-alarm-portal/docs/TESTING.md

 ## SMS:

-For testing in development, you'll need to acquire a twilio phone number (remember to cancel it after you're done!).
-When adding an active number, the sms has to be available from the outside world, and you have to set a messaging webhook to a place the open internet can access your development machine, and then set it to `HTTP GET`
+For testing in development, you'll need to acquire a twilio phone number.
+See ../INSTALL.md for detailed instructions.

 - can switch language from english to spanish and vice versa
 - all SMS's send, in correct order, in any language